PatrickCmd/free-genai-bootcamp-2025/lang-portal/backend/README.md

 ## Additional Information

 - The API uses CORS middleware to allow requests from any origin.
-- The `get_words` endpoint supports pagination and returns data in a structured format using Pydantic models.
+- The endpoints support pagination and return data in a structured format using Pydantic models.